mx101/NotGalaga/DEVELOPMENT.md

 - 12:35am - Basic function structure created for above method.
 Now just need the math for what coordinate to start spawning.

 - 12:45am - Added basic wave number display to sideboard

+- 12:55am - Adjusted some variable names to be consistent in style

+- 1:15am - Streamlined ShootBullet() function to create a bullet for either a player or enemy bullet